k5iogura/docker_docker/README.md

 #### Check by tensorflow-gpu

 Reinstall tensorflow-gpu v1.13.1 to v1.5.0 because v1.13.1 has compiled with AVX instruction,
-but ordinary CPU don't has AVX instruction.
+but ordinary or older CPU don't have AVX instruction.
+Wheel which has compiled with Intel new instructions such as AVX causes SEGV.

 ```
 # pip uninstall tensorboard tensorflow-estimator tensorflow-gpu